spe-uob/2021-ClimateArchive/README.md

 | variables                 | The list of variables the server fetches for each model                                                                                                                                                                                                         | temp_mm_1_5m,precip_mm_srf                                           |
 | variables_separator       | The separator used for splitting the list of variables (regex)                                                                                                                                                                                                  | ,                                                                    |

-#### when making any changes to the config file any instances of the server must be restarted for the changes to have any effect.
+#### When making any changes to the config file any instances of the server must be restarted for the changes to have any effect.
 If using a linux service this can be done by running `systemctl restart <service name>`

 ## HTTPS